Scanning Checks / Importing Files¶

 Each item (contribution) is associated with only one person, even though the check may have the names of both spouses on it.
 So, you will just select one of them.

-Press Tab or Enter to go through the fields, verifying that you have the correct Fund selected, choosing a different one, if necessary.
+Proceed through the fields, verifying that you have the correct Fund selected, choosing a different one, if necessary.

 If the contribution is assigned to the correct person and the correct fund, you do not need to make any changes.

-- Step 3
+Step 3

-Subsequent Imports¶
+Subsequent Imports

 For subsequent imported check files, you will not have to associate any contributions from donors whose bank information has already been associated with them.
-However, you will always want to go through each Bundle and verify that each contribution has a donor and that the correct Fund has been selected.
+However, you will always want to go through each batch and verify that each contribution has a donor and that the correct Fund has been selected.
 Split any that are going to multiple funds.

 If you have associated a check to the wrong donor, you can correct it just as you would any other type of donation that has been incorrectly associated.

-For these types of corrections, you will need the user with Admin and Finance role or a user with Finance Admin role to reopen the bundle if it is closed, as you need to make the correction using the scanned check information that is attached to the contribution.
+For these types of corrections, you will need the user with Admin and Finance role or a user with FinanceAdmin role to reopen the batch if it is closed, as you need to make the correction using the scanned check information that is attached to the contribution.

-- Step 1
+Step 1

-- Step 2
+Step 2

-- Step 3
+Step 3

 Important